Ricardosgeral/relier/README.md

 - If the Nextion touchscreen is not functioning properly or not working at all:
   + first, see the connections, in particular check that: RX (server) <-> TX (screen), and TX (server) <-> RX (screen);
   + second, confirm that the baudrate is correct.
 By default nextion comes with 9600, but in program it is defined as 38400.
-This means that in first time the nextion needs to be set to that baud rate using file pynextion_lib.py.
+This means that in first time the nextion needs to be set to that baud rate using file *pynextion_lib.py*.
   + third, ensure that *serial* is disconnected: `$ sudo raspi-config` > *5* > *P6 Serial* > *No*;
   + last, doing `$ ls -l /dev | grep serial` you should see *serial 0 >> ttyAMA0* (pins 14/15 in UART) and
   *serial 1 >> ttyS0* (bluetooth in miniuart).
 By default UART is attributed to Bluetooth and miniuart to pins 14/15 (which has limitations).
   That's why they are changed during the execution of [*raspbian-post-install.sh*](https://github.com/Ricardosgeral/relier/blob/master/bash/raspbian-post-install.sh).
-- To check if the *Analog-to-Digital Converter* (ADC - ADS1115 chip) is properly connected via I2C, you can do *`$ sudo i2cdetect -y 1`*.
+- To check if the *Analog-to-Digital Converter* (ADC - ADS1115 chip) and BME280 are properly connected via I2C, you can do *`$ sudo i2cdetect -y 1`*.
  You should see a matrix with number ***48*** (ADS 1x15) and number ***76*** (BME280).
  Otherwise, something is not connected correctly, or I2C protocol has not been enabled